Charles O. Paullin: Professional career

 Following completion of his doctorate, he published a series of articles in the U.S. Naval Institute's Proceedings between 1905 and 1914 that constituted the first administrative history of the U.S. Navy.
 They were published posthumously as a book in 1968, twenty-four years after his death.
-Similalry, a series of articles on American Voyages to the Orient was published in 1971.
+Similarly, a series of articles on American Voyages to the Orient was published in 1971.

 From 1910 to his retirement in 1936, Paullin served on the research staff of the Carnegie Institution.
-In 1911, he gave the Albert Shaw Lectures on Diplomatic History at The Johns Hopkins University, which were published the following year as Diplomatic Negotiations of American Naval Officers.
+In 1911, he gave the Albert Shaw Lectures on Diplomatic History at Johns Hopkins University, which were published the following year as Diplomatic Negotiations of American Naval Officers.
 In 1911–1913, Paullin lectured on naval history at the George Washington University.
 He published his major works on naval history between 1905 and 1918.
 In 1933, Columbia University awarded Paullin and John Kirtland Wright the Loubat Prize for their Atlas of the Historical Geography of the United States (1932).
 He died in Washington, D.C., in 1944, and is buried in Rock Creek Cemetery there.

 Paullin's papers are in the Library of Congress, and include 1,459 maps on tracing paper used as compilation materials for the Atlas of the Historical Geography.